p3lim/curseforge-localizations/README.md

 - all strings you want to upload are defined in Lua files using the AceLocale format, e.g;
 	- `L["This is an example"]` or
 	- `L['This is an example']`
-- you don't keep any already translated strings in your project
-	- e.g. it is assumed you use substitutions from a packager, so all your localization files are empty

 ## Example workflow